nhathadt11/blog/content/posts/formation-of-the-heaviest-elements/index.md

 The lighter elements are made up in the fusion process that exists in the core of the stars.
 What about the heavier element?

-We have here a few little neutrons and an iron nucleus.
+There are a few little neutrons and an iron nucleus.
 This seed nucleus is getting bombarded with these neutrons, and then it is going to swell and turn into a much larger nucleus ⇒ radioactive and neutron-rich.
 It is an isotope.

 Because it is radioactive, it does not like to stay in this way.
 In fact, it will all the neutrons are converted into protons.
 And we end up with a stable element that is much larger than the original iron.
 It could be a carbon atom or uranium.